AvadoDServer/webapp-demo/README.md

 # AVADO sample web-app

+This small DApp shows you how you can access resources on your AVADO box.

-# To install and run locally:
+## To install and run locally:

 `yarn && yarn start`